The world of Small Business Search Engine Optimization (SEO) seems to change on a regular basis.

 If you wrote something and find that you wouldn’t even link to it, then don’t ask someone else to.

-Take the time to create content that people will love and find extreme value in.
+Take the time to create content people will love and find extreme value in.
 Once you do that, it’ll make it MUCH easier to ask others to give you a backlink.

 There are two ways you can be proactive when it comes to getting backlinks to your site and content for SEO: